-However, the underpricing declined over the period studied, January 2017 to March 2018, as both sellers and investors have become savvier and as transparency in the market has increased, Kostovetsky explains.
+However, the underpricing declined over the period studied, January 2017 to March 2018, as both sellers and investors became savvier and transparency in the market increased, Kostovetsky explains.
 As the market matures and, perhaps, becomes subject to regulation, the high returns might erode further.

 The researchers examined more than 4,000 ICOs executed or planned in this period.
 Their stated aim was “to provide a comprehensive analysis of how startups in this industry transition and perform from birth, through the offering, to the listing, and beyond.”

 Kostovetsky and Benedetti also found a pretty good proxy for the success of a token: Twitter activity.
 “Nearly all ICO capital is raised by crypto-companies that continue to be active on Twitter after 120 days,” they wrote.
 In fact, each tweet by one of these companies correlated with a 0.3 percent rise in returns that day.
 By contrast, no tweets, they found, “is bad news.”